-Cyclamen are excellent gift plants that are usually available from October through 01AA March.
+Cyclamen are excellent gift plants that are usually available from October through March.
 White, pink, lavender, purple, red and bicolor varieties are available.
 The plant produces many flowers, remaining in flower two to four months with proper care.
 Cool indoor temperatures (50-60 degrees F) such as may be found at an east or north-facing window during the winter will make the flowers last longer.
 Careful watering is essential.
 Plants are easily damaged from over-watering or under-watering.
-After f 5D0B lowering has stopped, gradually water less often.
+After flowering has stopped, gradually water less often.
 After the leaves die, allow the tuberous stem to remain dry six weeks before re-watering.
 New foliage will appear after watering resumes, and bright light and cool temperatures may sometimes produce a plant that will re-flower.

 Easter lilies are produced specifically for the Easter season.
 Choose strong-stemmed plants with even, regular foliage and four to six or more flower buds.
 Cooler household temperatures (60 degrees F) prolong flowering.
 Remove yellow stamens before the pollen is shed to make the flowers last longer and keep the pollen from staining clothing, etc. Easter lilies can be transplanted outdoors in most areas in Georgia and will often re-bloom the following June.
 It?s hard to re-flower bulbs kept in pots.